 - In house dermatopathology lab with lectures and slide review performed by dermatopathologists Dr. Sarah Estrada and Dr. Najiyah Kazi

 - Full day dedicated to didactic curriculum with reading primarily focused on Andrews, Bolognia, Wolverton, Elston, Spitz with additional board review performed weekly

-- Attend weekly dermatology grand rounds at the Mayo Clinic Scottsdale
+- Attend weekly dermatology grand rounds

 - Quarterly Osteopathic Manipulative Medicine Workshops at Midwestern University

 - Affiliated Dermatology has a strong relationship with Midwestern University Biomedical Research Department with active ongoing projects under the supervision of Dr. Elizabeth Hull and continues to develop more research projects and acquire more funding as the program continues to grow